What cut of steak you should be grilling will depend on two factors.

 Shop by the looks of the steaks.
 If you’re in the mood for a Porterhouse but the Ribeyes look better, purchase the Ribeye.

 If grilled properly almost any cut can taste delicious.
 Some just take some practice to get right.

-When in doubt ask the butcher what looks good to them today.
+When in doubt ask the butcher which steaks looks good to them today.

 aka Sultan of Sizzle